 8. Don't forget to sleep

 Even though you might not feel as tired at the end of the day as a consequence of moving your body less, don't neglect sleeping.
 In challenging and unusual times sleeping properly is even more crucial.

 A good sleep not only makes us feel better, but it heavily impacts our health and strengthens our immune system; in fact, those who sleep less than 7 hours per night are 3x more likely to catch a cold.

 Looking for a comfy attire that is also suitable for videocalls?
 Dagsmejan relaxwear combines the best of both worlds, providing the softest merino comfort with a classy touch.

 SHOP RELAXWEAR MEN

-If wearing something other than comfy nightwear is not an option, make sure to wear pajamas that not only make you sleep better and feel good, but also look good all day long.
+If wearing something other than your pajamas is not an option, make sure to wear pajamas that not feel good, but also look good all day long.

-Warm and cozy sleepwear is what you need to cope with working from home during the cold, winter days?
+Warm and cozy sleepwear is what you need to cope with when working from home during the cold winter days?
 Then merino wool is perfect for you: 50% lighter than other thermal sleepwear, merino wool is 4x more breathable and 2x softer than cotton.